 It is important to determine that the patient to be radiographed is not pregnant prior to radiation exposure.
 If there is any question of pregnancy, it is to be brought to the attention of a Radiologist.
-Students are not to expose a pregnant patient or a possibly pregnant patient even with the Radiologist's permission.
-The student is expected to observe an R.T.(R) perform the examination.
+Students are ONLY permitted to expose a pregnant patient if the department approves and must be under DIRECT SUPERVISION ONLY.
+ONLY exams of the extremities (excluding above the knee) and headwork are permitted with direct supervisor (technologist) approval.